monsoonmaelstrom/book2/book2.md

 I’ve been in the cafeteria for about twenty minutes when Amelia comes in.
 I make sure to catch her eye so she knows I’m here, and a few minutes later she sits down.

 “Have you heard anything from Liam since we talked last night?”
-I ask without any sort of pleasantries.
+I question without any sort of pleasantries.

 “No. Why?”

 “What about Peter?
 Have you talked to him.”

-“No,” she says again.
+“No,” she answers again.
 “We were actually supposed to meet last night, but he never showed.”

 “Where were you supposed to meet?”

 “His place.
 Why?”

 “His place where?”
-I ask hoping he hasn’t been dumb enough to be bringing people back to the Ginnelstreet flats where everyone has been staying.
+I interrogate, hoping he hasn’t been dumb enough to be bringing people back to the Ginnelstreet flats where everyone has been staying.

 “Why?”
 She asks again.

 “Does Peter normally blow you off?”

-“No,” she answers.
+“No,” she states.
 “You think this is connected to Liam?”

 “Yes.”